Zamasu: Reception

 Various sources have speculated on Goku Black's origins prior to the revelation of his true identity.
 The character has received a positive reception, particularly after the full reveal of his backstory and motivations.
 The Goku Black incarnation of the character is particularly popular, placing fourth by fan vote in a poll of Dragon Ball antagonists published by the March 2018 issue of V Jump.

 Kotaku staff praised the design of Goku Black's hair, and consider Zamasu and his incarnations to be "easily some of the best villains in Dragon Ball history".
 Jay Gibbs from ComicsVerse formed the view that Zamasu is the greatest Dragon Ball villain of all time.
 Gibbs opined that Zamasu smartly planned ahead and exploited the most overpowered elements of the series that its own protagonists had ease of access to, such as Saiyan powers and the Dragon Balls, and argued that he didn't really lose in the traditional sense since an entire timeline and all life in it had to be erased by Zeno in the process.
-Nick Valdez from Comicbook.com thought Zamasu's elitism, which sees the character falling from grace through an initially noble idea, and his Goku Black persona helped him stand out over previous villains in the franchise.
-Joseph Ocasio from CBR ranked Goku Black and Zamasu as the best characters introduced in the Dragon Ball Super series and drew a comparison to Marvel Cinematic Universe character Thanos, a self-righteous "hero" who attempts to bring balance to the universe by getting rid of those he perceives the impure or unworthy.
+Nick Valdez from Comicbook.com thought Zamasu's elitism and misanthropy, which sees the character falling from grace, and his Goku Black persona helped him stand out over previous villains in the franchise.
+Joseph Ocasio from CBR ranked Goku Black and Zamasu as the best characters introduced in the Dragon Ball Super series and drew a comparison to Marvel Cinematic Universe characters Ultron and Thanos, The Matrix main villain Agent Smith and the Death Note villain protagonist Light Yagami, a self-righteous "hero" who attempts to bring balance by getting rid of those he perceives the impure or unworthy.
 Stefan Sgarioto from Madman Entertainment ranked Goku Black the sixth most memorable villain of the Dragon Ball series and praised the design of his Super Saiyan Rosé form.
 Simon Alvarez from The Inquisitr praised the fight between Vegito and Fused Zamasu and considered it one of the best animated battle sequences in the Dragon Ball Super series.
 Shawn Sharis from IGN considers the final blow delivered to Zamasu by Trunks to be one of the greatest moments in Dragon Ball Super.

 Schemmel's performance as Goku Black has been praised by series fans.
 Valdez noted that it differs from Nozawa's performance in the original Japanese version, and that Schemmel has twisted his Goku voice to frame the character in a "destructive and disturbing light."